 Emergency Dentist Garland, TX

 Do you have a Dental Emergency? are you Looking for a experienced Emergency Dentist in Garland area?
 Perfect32 offers same day appointments for Urgent needs.

 It’s Friday night football, and your son is the star.
 But even before the exciting half-time show, your focus is not on football or the band.
 All you can think about is what to do with the tooth that was in your son’s mouth just moments ago—right before the big tackle.

 Here at Perfect 32 Family Dentistry in Garland, Texas, we understand the tremendous importance of keeping your natural teeth.
 We realize accidents can happen in life.
-That’s why we are available for same-day appointments for reliable, compassionate relief for any Dental Emergency.
+That’s why we are available for same-day appointments for reliable, compassionate relief for any Dental Emergencies.
 No appointment is necessary.

 Dr. Sakunthala Boppana has over 10 years of experience as a family practice dentist.
 She has successfully treated hundreds of dental emergencies.